Seven Sisters Development Assistance

 The System of Rice Intensification involves cultivating rice with as much organic manure as possible, starting with young seedlings planted singly at wider spacing in a square pattern; and with intermittent irrigation that keeps the soil moist but not inundated, and frequent inter cultivation with weeder that actively aerates the soil.

-The System of Crop Intensification involves cultivation of vegetables in a measured model by intercropping different crops together.
+This involves the cultivation of vegetables and horticulture in a measured model by intercropping different crops together.
 The model ensures proper growth of the plants pest management and crop rotation depending on the season, providing a year-round food supply and income to the farmer

 Pig Rearing